‘Dance Moms’ Cast Releases Emotional Photos And Messages, Hints The Show Is Over For Good

 Dance Moms has certainly had its ups and downs over the years, but this new season is set to be the most explosive.
 On the eve of Abby Lee Miller’s sentencing for fraud, she quit the show in a tirade over Instagram, stating that she could no longer handle the treatment of the producers.

-But because the show was contracted to continue, the old adage that the “show must go on” was taken to heart and the girls were then taken under the wing of Dancing with the Stars’ Cheryl Burke.
+However, because the show was contracted to continue, the adage that the “show must go on” was taken to heart and the girls were then taken under the wing of Dancing with the Stars’ Cheryl Burke.
 With Cheryl, they were reunited with former Dance Moms cast mate Chloe Lukasiak where they all were able to compete as a united team for the remainder of the season.

-Will Dance Moms continue on without Abby Lee Miller?
+Will Dance Moms continue without Abby Lee Miller?
 Time can only tell.

 [Featured Image by Alberto E. Rodriguez/Getty Images]